UVicLibrary/VaultToSpotlight/visibility_settings/README.md

 <kbd>!["Unauthorized" placeholder image](unauthorized.png)</kbd>

 You can set visibility individually, item-by-item, or for an entire collection.
-To learn more about visibility settings in Vault, see the [Vault wiki page](https://github.com/UVicLibrary/Vault/wiki/Visibility-and-Permissions).
+To learn how to make a collection public or learn more about visibility settings in Vault, see the [Vault wiki page](https://github.com/UVicLibrary/Vault/wiki/Visibility-and-Permissions).

 When you're finished making items public, check the other items in the pre-flight checklist.